ahmednawaz10p/codetest/README.md

 - I cleaned the Entities ( especially Community.php ) as I dont think it should have much logic about state management

-- For the `REQUESTED FEATURE` I created a dummy implementation of Roles and Permissions and validated the permission inside controllers.
-This logic can also be implemented in a middleware
+- The `REQUESTED FEATURE` is quite unclear as I dont know where do you want to show the username.
+The simple implementation will be to get `$post`, fetch its `userID`. from `userID` fetch `User` and then get its `username`

 - Due to time limit I am unable to write unit and integration tests